GvaldesS/HHT_scattering_tool/README.md

-# HHT_scattering_tool
+# HhtScatteringPy

-Tool based on the Hilbert-Huang transform to identify scattering noise in LIGO.
+It is a tool based on the Hilbert-Huang transform to identify scattering noise in LIGO.